AlbertTheGr8r/openweb-ui-discord-chat-bot/README.md

 ## Environment Variables

-Instead of hardcoding sensitive information, you can use environment variables for configuration:
+You can use environment variables for configuration:

 ```bash
 export DISCORD_TOKEN="your-discord-bot-token"